top of page

 HBIU Transfer of Credits Policy

-Consideration for transfer credits is program specific.
-Courses must have been taken within a seven-year period of time from the date of submission and submitted within one year of beginning courses.
+Consideration for transfer credits is program-specific.
+Courses must have been taken within seven years from the date of submission and submitted within one year of beginning courses.
 Students must provide a transcript from an accredited university, a course syllabus, and, if possible, any coursework that was submitted to the original faculty.

 HBIU students may request transfer credits as follows: